c-marsh/kunst-huset/README.md

 - Sign-up including more profile data
 - Implement better use of the is_artist/is_customer fields to streamline menus.
 - Better gallery filtering including filtering out sold pieces.
+- Ability to add exhibition dates to public_profile page

 # Testing